-Our long-term sustainability strategies include product innovation, collaborating with our customers to reduce the impact of their packaging on the environment, and expanding our end-of-life solutions and recycling capabilities to contribute further to the growing circular economy.
-The Company is also actively advancing programs to create an even safer, more diverse and more inclusive workforce setting where all colleagues can grow and thrive.
+Our long-term sustainability strategies include reducing our emissions to combat climate change, producing innovative products that complement our sustainability efforts, collaborating with customers to help them reduce the impact of their packaging on the environment and to assist them in meeting their decarbonization goals, and expanding our end-of-life solutions and recycling capabilities to contribute further to the growing circular economy.
+The Company is also actively advancing programs to create an even safer, more diverse, equitable and inclusive workforce setting where all colleagues can grow and thrive.

-We published our first sustainability report in 2009 and issued our 11th consecutive sustainability report in April 2020, which was based on our fiscal year performance ending October 31, 2019.
-The report provides the Company's 2025 sustainability goals and highlights progress and strategies underway to achieve those goals.
-Our sustainability report is prepared in accordance with the Global Reporting Initiative Standards.
-The report is available in full at https://sustainability.greif.com/report-downloads/.
+We published our first sustainability report in 2009 and issued our 12th consecutive sustainability report in April 2021, which was based on our fiscal year performance ending October 31, 2020.
+The report provides our 2025 sustainability goals and highlights progress and strategies underway to achieve those goals.
+Our sustainability report is prepared in accordance with the Global Reporting Initiative Standards which includes, Core Option, SASB Application Guidance and fulfills the United Nations Global Compact annual Communication on Progress.
+We also aligned our climate-related disclosures with recommendations from the Task Force on Climate-related Financial Disclosures.
+Our 2020 report is available in full at https://sustainability.greif.com/report-downloads/.

-Notable sustainability highlights include the following:
+Notable sustainability highlights include the following as of October 31, 2021:

-Environmental Social Governance
+Environmental Social Governance دُمُ νŢū